aridjayarecipes/cutesrecipes.web.app/content/post/2006-step-by-step-guide-to-prepare-super-quick-homemade-brussel-sprouts-w-red-wine-vinegar.md

 1. Prepare 2 tbsp olive oil, extra virgin(only if using beef bacon)

-I'd asked Rick to pick some up at the store, so that I could make these Balsamic.
+I&#39;d asked Rick to pick some up at the store, so that I could make these Balsamic.
 Roasted Brussels sprouts are not just incredibly easy to prepare, but also, this is one of the most popular holiday side dish recipes on this website!
 Place roasted brussel sprouts back in bowl.
 Add remaining tablespoon olive oil, balsamic vinegar and honey and toss to coat evenly.

 <!--inarticleads2-->